PlaidWeb/Canimus/README.md

 As an informal document is it meant only to be descriptive and aspirational.
 As systems grow and develop it will almost certainly be the case that some aspects of this need to be modified or expanded upon, and at a certain point it will need to be formalized into a standard.

-## Discovery and retrieval

-### Feed discovery

-* define HTML `<link rel>` and HTTP `Link:` headers for feed discovery

-### Expected retrieval mechanism

-* to be retrieved by a dumb HTTP client (i.e. no javascript)
-* allowance for authentication for the purpose of private collections
-* discuss use of last-modified/etags
-* note that feeds are *additive*, with deletions being an extra verb to be expressed
-* note that it is up to the subscriber to handle content that goes missing, e.g. listing it as "currently unavailable" and only hiding/deleting it after a certain time period of continued missing data

 ## Feed standard

 A feed is formatted as structured data, provided in a commonly-parseable format that provides nested key-value pairs and arrays of data.
+Every hierarchical layer represents a single entity, which may contain other entities.

 From an implementation standpoint, JSON is likely the simplest to implement and to build validation tools for.
 However, there can be a case for using an alternate format such as HTML+mf2, which allows the same data to be both human-readable and embed semantics in the form of microformats.